-Mr. Thomas Nuttall, who had taken upon himself the charge of examining this collection, and had begun to commit his remarks to paper, not having returned from Europe in time to complete his work, the plants collected by Mr. Say were entrusted to me, with a request to attempt their determination, and a description of such as appeared to be nondescripts.
-I have undertaken this task with great diffidence and sincere regret that it could not be executed by a gentleman, every way so exclusively competent as Mr. Nuttall is, both from his well known botanical talents in general, and his particular acquaintance with the western plants, my own knowledge of which is almost confined to what I owe to that gentleman's liberal and kind communications.
+MR. THOMAS NUTTALL, who had taken upon himself the charge of examining this collection, and had begun to commit his remarks to paper, not having returned from Europe in time to complete his work; the plants collected by Mr. Say were entrusted to me, with a request to attempt their determination, and a description of such as appeared to be nondescripts.
+I have undertaken this task with great diffidence and sincere regret that it could not be executed by a gentleman, every way so exclusively competent as Mr. Nuttall is, both from his well known botanical talents in general, and his particular acquaintance with the Western plants, my own knowledge of which is almost confined to what I owe to that gentleman's liberal and kind communications.

-As it, however, appeared desirable, that a catalogue should be made out for the Appendix of the account of Major Long's second expedition, I have exerted myself to the best of my abilities to furnish it, in continuation of the work commenced by Mr. Nuttall, which, however, unfortunately comprised only the five first plants of the present catalogue.
+As it however appeared desirable, that a catalogue should be made out for the Appendix of the Account of Major Long's Second Expedition, I have exerted myself to the best of my abilities to furnish it, in continuation of the work commenced by Mr. Nuttall, which however unfortunately comprizes only the five first plants of the present catalogue.

-As I am conscious of my incompetency to establish new species from specimens, which, though generally well preserved, are mostly imperfect, rarely furnishing both flower and fruit together, unassisted by that acquaintance from nature which Mr. Nuttall possesses, I have to remark that the names I have ventured to designate such by, as I could not find described in the books, should be considered, together with the descriptions I have subjoined, nothing more than an attempt to point out what has been met with by the gentlemen of the present expedition, leaving the confirmation of the new species proposed to future investigation and abler hands.
+As I am conscious of my incompetency to establish new species from specimens, which, though generally well preserved, are mostly imperfect, rarely furnishing both flower and fruit together, unassisted by that acquaintance with nature which Mr. Nuttall possesses, I have to remark that the names by which I have ventured to designate such, as I could not find described in books, should be considered, together with the descriptions I have subjoined, as nothing more than an attempt to point out what has been met with by the gentlemen of the present expedition, leaving the confirmation of the new species proposed, to future investigation and abler hands.

-I. CLASS MONANDRIA.
+CLASS I.-MONANDRIA.

-1. Salicornia herbacea, Willd.
+1. SALICORNIA herbacea.
+Willd.
 Sp.
 Pl.

-Collected in the vicinity of a salt spring on the banks of Red river of Lake Winnepeek, about the latitude of 49 degrees.
-The only inland locality of this saline plant besides the present, is the salt springs of Onondago, in the state of New York.
+Collected in the vicinity of a salt spring on the banks of Red River of Ouinipique, about the latitude of 49°.
+The only inland locality of this saline plant, besides the present is the salt springs of Onondago in the state of New York.
 (Mr. Nuttall.)

-II.
-CLASS DIANDRIA.
+CLASS II.-DIANDRIA.

-2. Veronica peregrina, Fl.
+2. VERONICA peregrina.
+Fl.
 Dan.
 Tab.
 407.

-Common throughout the United States as far south as the mouth of the Mississippi.
+Common throughout the United States as far south as the mouth of Mississippi.
 (Nuttall.)

-III.
-CLASS TRIANDRIA.
+CLASS III.-TRIANDRIA.

-3. CALYMENIA nyctaginea, Nutt.
+3. CALYMENIA nyctagenia.
+Nutt.
 Gen. I. p.
+26.

-26. Allionia nyctaginea, Mx.
+Allionia nyctaginea.
+Mx.
 Fl.
 Am. p.
 100. (Nuttall.)

-4. Cyperus \alterniflorus, L. v.
-Schw.
+4. CYPERUS alterniflorus.
+L. V. S.

-This very remarkable plant was labelled Cyperus by Mr. Nuttall, and I have attempted the following description:
+This very remarkable plant was labelled Cyperus by Mr. Nuttall, and I have attempted the following description.

 Root tuberous.
-Stem about a foot in height, triquetrous, scabrous in margin, strongly striate, bifoliate at base, sheathed by a few marcescent sheaths.
-Leaves much shorter than the culm, narrow, (two lines wide, inclined to fold,) striate, scabrous in the margin, midrib smooth.
-Involucrum leaves equal in number to the rays of the umbell, those of the longer spikes or partial umbells, exceeding these in length and broadened at base; very scabrous in the margin.
-Rays of the umbell 5--6; the outer ones on long peduncles, central ones nearly sessile; each ray surmounted by 7 or 8 alternate, subdistichous spikelets, containing 5 or 6 florets.

-Florets regularly alternate, subdistant, the one in summit sterile.
-Glumes striate, broadly ovate, with an abrupt mucro, arising from the protruded, green, scabrous carina, having an indenture on each side thereof.
+Stem about a foot in height, triquetrous scabrous in margin, strongly striate, bifoliate at base, sheathed by a few marcescent sheaths.
+Leaves much shorter than the culm, narrow (2 lines wide, inclined to fold) striate, scabrous on the margin, midrib smooth.
+Involucrum leaves equal in number to the rays of the umbell, those of the longer spikes, or partial umbells exceeding these in length, and broadened at base; very scabrous in the margin.
+Rays of the umbell 5-6.
+The outer ones on long peduncles, central ones nearly sessile.
+Each ray surmounted by 7 or 8 alternate sub-distichous spikelets containing 5 or 6 florets.
+Florets regularly alternate, sub-distant, the one in summit sterile.
+Glumes striate, broadly ovate, with an abrupt mucro, arising from the protruded green scabrous carina; having an indenture on each side thereof.
 Seed markedly triquetrous, compressed, shorter than the glumes.
 Filaments 3.
-Style three-cleft; margin of the glumes membranaceously scariose; short, acuminate, rigid bracteas at the base of each spikelet.
+Style three-cleft.
+Margin of the glumes membranaceously scariose.
+Short acuminate rigid bracteas at the base of each spikelet.